The Great Lakes St. Lawrence Governors and Premiers are working together to strengthen the scientific basis for water management decision making.

-At least every five years, the Regional Body and Compact Council must perform a cumulative impact assessment.
-To date, two "major" cumulative impact assessments have been completed.
+At least every five years the Regional Body and Compact Council perform a comprehensive cumulative impact assessment of withdrawals, diversions and consumptive uses

 The Compact Council regularly hosts sessions at the annual conference of the International Association for Great Lakes Research.
 An overview of presentations made at past sessions can be found here.